Keyfactor/remote-file-orchestrator/readme_source.md

 &nbsp;
 ## Remote File Orchestrator Extension Installation
 1. Review the [Prerequisites and Security Considerations](#prerequisites-and-security-considerations) section and make sure your environment is set up as required.
-2. Refer to the [Certificate Store Types](#certificate-store-types) section to create the certificate store types you wish to manage.
+2. Refer to the [Creating Certificate Store Types](#creating-certificate-store-types) section to create the certificate store types you wish to manage.
 3. Stop the Keyfactor Universal Orchestrator Service on the server you plan to install this extension to run on.
 4. In the Keyfactor Orchestrator installation folder (by convention usually C:\Program Files\Keyfactor\Keyfactor Orchestrator), find the "Extensions" folder.
 Underneath that, create a new folder named "RemoteFile".
 You may choose to use a different name if you wish.
 5. Download the latest version of the RemoteFile orchestrator extension from [GitHub](https://github.com/Keyfactor/remote-file-orchestrator).
 Click on the "Latest" release link on the right hand side of the main page and download the first zip file.